 If you struggle to identify the role privilege plays in your life, or how it applies to artists, consider reading some of these books:

 It's important to create a safe, supportive environment for your students, but in a way that teaches them how to have scholarly discourse rather than by suppressing their voice.
-Faculty also need tools to support their own academic freedom.
-Other people in higher ed. struggle to find the right balance as well, as you can see in this Issues & Controversies page about Pros and Cons of political correctness/free speech in schools
+When universities support faculty academic freedom and help them to develop cultural competence, they are encouraging a more meaningful scholarly dialog in the classroom.

 Sherrill Library | Lesley University, Brattle Campus | 89 Brattle Street - Cambridge, MA 02138 | 617-349-8850